<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6672188&amp;fmt=gif">

 Resident Communication That Cuts the Phone Calls

-If your leasing staff fields the same five questions every week, the messaging setup is the problem.
+If your staff fields the same five questions every week, the messaging setup is the problem.
 BuildingLink's resident portal and mobile apps put announcements, package alerts, payment reminders, work order updates, lease renewal reminders, and amenity bookings in residents' hands.
 Residents get answers without calling.
 Your team gets time back.

 GET THE GUIDE